How To Make A Veterinary Clinic Social Media Plan

 A posting schedule is necessary to help you keep on track, keep you consistent and not allow your social media presence to become an afterthought.
 Having a schedule also means you can sit down and plan out what you'd like to post throughout the week all at once.
 Deciding on how often to post and when is also one of the most confusing aspects of the creating your social media plan.
 For that reason, keep in mind that this is likely something you will alter once you have some data available from engagement levels on your channel, so don't overthink it too much.

-With that being said, the best standard practice for posting amounts is 2 times per day at most for Facebook, 1.5 times per day or more for Instagram and 2 blogs a week.
+With that being said, the best standard practice for vets (keeping in mind other obligations) is posting 2 times per week, 1-2 times per week or more for Instagram and 2 blogs per month.
 Once you've got data to analyse, you can adjust posting accordingly - you can also adjust according to when you're receiving the most engagement, and schedule your posts according to the most active times of your audience.

 7. Decide on what you're going to share